Xabaril/Balea/docs/source/intro/terminology.rst

 Applications
 ^^^^^^^^^^^^

-Allows you to manage multiple different software projects, for example.
+Allow you to manage multiple different software projects, for example.
 Each application has its own unique set of roles and delegations.

 Roles
 ^^^^^^^

-Are similar to security groups , to which users can become members and acquire a level of security that gives them the ability to permform some bussines operations.
-Roles can contains permissions, subjects and mappings.
+Are similar to security groups, to which users can become members and acquire a level of security that gives them the ability to perform some business operations.
+Roles can contain permissions, subjects and mappings.
 A role could be a teacher, custodian, student, etc.

 Permissions
 ^^^^^^^^^^^

-A permision is the ability to perform some specific operation, like view grades, edit grades, etc.
+A permission is the ability to perform some specific operation, like view grades, edit grades, etc.

 Subjects
 ^^^^^^^^